Gut check: could your microbiome predict a stroke?

 Summary

 This study looks at whether an imbalance in gut bacteria is linked to stroke risk and recovery in young adults (ages 18-45).
-Researchers will analyze stool and blood samples from 60 stroke patients to find patterns that might help predict strokes earlier.
-The goal is to understand the gut-brain connection, not to test a new treatment.
+Researchers will analyze stool and blood samples from 60 stroke patients to find patterns that could help predict strokes earlier.
+The goal is to understand the gut-brain connection and identify new ways to prevent or treat stroke in younger people.

 Disclaimer Read more